How to Hike to Franklin Falls in Winter

 Cell phone coverage: Good

-Accessibility and Mobility: the road portion of the hike is wide and fairly smooth, although the going may be challeninging in deep or new snow.
-The trail is similar, but narrower.
-The last part of the trail down to the waterfall is extremely steep, with steeps.
+Accessibility and Mobility: the first part of the hike is wide and fairly smooth, although the going may be challenging in deep or new snow.
+The last part of the trail down to the waterfall is extremely steep, with steps in places.
 It can also be very treacherous and icy.
 You can see the waterfall above this point, so you can stay above.
+Do not venture down if you are not prepared for ice and/or if there is snow present in the avalanche chute.

 Is Hiking to Franklin Falls in Winter right for me?

 Franklin Falls in winter is a really beautiful hike through a gorgeous forest, along a creek to an incredible waterfall.
 This trail is also exclusively between the two directions of a very busy freeway, Interstate 90.
-It’s important to mention this because if you think you are going to be hiking through a silent forest, this is not the case.
-The freeway is high above you so you only see it in a few places, but you can definitely hear traffic the whole time.
+It’s important to mention this because it’s often left out of descriptions!
+The river and waterfall drown out the noise most of the time.

-The trail itself has a moderate grade and in winter you will also be hiking along a closed forest service road.
+The trail itself has a moderate grade.
 There are some steps on the trail part of the hike to Franklin Falls, and the last part of the trail is VERY slippery and icy in winter when ice covers the rock steps and rocky area at the base of the falls.
 You can see the waterfall well without going down on the treacherous rocks!

 Another thing to note about Franklin Falls in winter is that it’s hard to know for sure exactly what the snow conditions will be like, how icy it will be and if Franklin Falls will be frozen or not.
 I highly recommend checking out the Washington Trail Association’s trip reports for the latest information on the conditions.